zepheira/bibframe/model/bfarchive.md

 * description: Note on conditions for accessing an archival collection.
 * value: Literal
 * scope: <http://bibfra.me/vocab/archive>
-* remark: Equevalent to Scope and Conditions Governing Access Element 4.1 in Describing Archives: a Content Standard, 2nd Edition (2015).
+* remark: Equivalent to Scope and Conditions Governing Access Element 4.1 in Describing Archives: a Content Standard, 2nd Edition (2015).

 <!---